bparth24/personal_profile/README.md

 Responsible for
   - **Product & Code Development:**
     - Spearheaded the backend architecture development from the ground up and wrote the foundational code for the application.
-    - Led and completed the Stripe Integration with the [Paypixl](https://paypixl.io/) platform.
+    - Led and completed the Payment Workflow - Stripe Integration with the [Paypixl](https://paypixl.io/) platform.
     - Participated in the product development and implementation process (end-to-end)

   - **Product Enhancement:** Researched and brainstormed about incorporating Blockchain with Paypixl products and services.